Capital city: Nairobi

 Visas cost $50 USD + $1 USD service charge per person.

-E-visas are valid for three months so do not purchase your visa before three months prior to your departure date.
+E-visas are valid for three months so do not purchase your visa more than three months prior to your departure date.

 It is recommended you are up-to-date on routine vaccines before every trip including measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis vaccine, varicella (chickenpox), polio, and your yearly flu shot.

-Additional vaccines include cholera, hepatitis A and typhoid which can be contracted through contaminated food or water, and typhoid
+Additional vaccines include cholera, hepatitis A and typhoid which can be contracted through contaminated food or water.

 You do not require the yellow fever vaccination unless you are travelling to Kenya from a country with risk of yellow fever, which the U.S. does not.